 Seizures are most common in early childhood and after age 60.
 Also, certain conditions may lead to seizures, including:

 - heart problems, such as stroke or heart attack

-- head or brain injury, including injury before birth > > Some newer research investigates possible genetic causes of seizures. > > There is no known treatment that can cure seizures or seizure disorders, but a variety of treatments may help to prevent > them or help you avoid seizure triggers.
+- head or brain injury, including injury before birth

+Some newer research investigates possible

+There is no known treatment that can cure seizures or seizure disorders, but a variety of treatments may help to prevent them or help you avoid seizure triggers.

 Your doctor may prescribe medicines called antiepileptics, which aim to alter or reduce excess electrical activity in your brain.
 Some of the many kinds of these medicines include phenytoin and carbamazepine.